niheit/hokkaidou/README.md

 # hokkaido
 ``hokkaido'' is a game that displays the dictionary of Hokkaido island on a terminal emulator.
+(Ver.
+7)